More health care is not always better health care.

 Choosing Wisely in West Virginia is a group of diverse organizations that is partnering with the national effort to promote high value health care in the state.
 It includes physicians, nurses, other health care providers, consumers, state agencies and payers.

-Consumers Reports has also developed five questions patients should ask their health care provider to ensure the right care is delivered at the right time.
+Five questions patients should ask their health care provider to ensure the right care is delivered at the right time.

 - Do I really need this test, procedure or drug?